hickmanw/jupyterhub/docs/source/reference/technical-overview.md

 - Login data is handed to the [Authenticator](./authenticators.md) instance for validation
 - The Authenticator returns the username if the login information is valid
-- A single-user notebook server instance is [spawned](./spawners.md) for the logged-in user
+- A single-user server instance is [spawned](./spawners.md) for the logged-in user
-- When the single-user notebook server starts, the proxy is notified to forward requests to `/user/[username]/*` to the single-user notebook server.
+- When the single-user server starts, the proxy is notified to forward requests to `/user/[username]/*` to the single-user server.
 - A cookie is set on `/hub/`, containing an encrypted token.
 (Prior to version 0.8, a cookie for `/user/[username]` was used too.)
-- The browser is redirected to `/user/[username]`, and the request is handled by the single-user notebook server.
+- The browser is redirected to `/user/[username]`, and the request is handled by the single-user server.

 The single-user server identifies the user with the Hub via OAuth: